 - 1. Read General Rules - 2.
 Artwork is to be original artwork. - 3.
 Up to three (3) pieces of artwork may be submitted in any art medium(s), two-dimensional or three-dimensional.
 Two-dimensional artwork must be matted or framed and suitable for hanging on the pegboard display on the fairgrounds. - a.
-Artwork with metal saw-tooth hangers or evelet screws are not acceptable. - b.
+Artwork with metal saw-tooth hangers or eyelet screws are not acceptable. - b.
 The hanger on a frame should consist of a wire across the back attached to the eyelet screws on the backside of the frame. - c.
 No masking/duct taped string/yarn hanger is acceptable. - d.
 On lightweight art, depending on the size, 1 or 2 adhesive, clear plastic sawtooth hangers may be attached to the back of the artwork.
 (These hangers can be found in the Frame Department at Hobby Lobby). - 4.
 Art that does not have an appropriate hanger on the back will be docked on level and will not be displayed. - 5.
 Be sure to list your age on your entry card. - 6.
-Artwork must be titled and dated with a 3"x 5" card attached (i.e. paperclip). - 7.
+Artwork must be titled and dated - 7.
 All exhibits needing to be hung must have a wire hanger attached to be properly displayed. - 8.
-Each class winner will receive a sweepstakes ribbon and prize money.

-9. Each class below includes these categories: oils, acrylics, watercolor, pen and ink, and other media.
+Each class below includes these categories: oils, acrylics, watercolor, pen and ink, and other media.

-500. Junior (7-9 years old)
+- 500. Junior (7-9 years old)

-501. Intermediate (10-13 years old)
+- 501. Intermediate (10-13 years old)

-502. Senior (14-18 years old)
+- 502. Senior (14-18 years old)

-503. Adult (19 years and older)
+- 503. Adult (19 years and older)